 - Cilantro, chopped

-- In a large skillet, heat oil over medium heat.
-Add onion and garlic and cook until fragrant, about 5 minutes.
-Stir in paprika, cumin, chili powder and salt and cook for one more minute.
+- In a large skillet, heat the oil over medium heat.
+Add the onion and garlic and cook until fragrant, about 5 minutes.
+Stir in the paprika, cumin, chili powder and salt and cook for one more minute.

 - Add the zucchini, eggplant, poblano and jalapeno pepper.
 Cook for 15 minutes, stirring a few times.

-- Add the corn, black beans, tomatoes and tomato paste.
+- Stir in the tomato paste and cook for 1-2 minutes.
+Add the corn, black beans and tomatoes.
 Cook for another 5 minutes.
 Stir in the cooked rice.